manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- end -->

-Several options make sense only when generating a single string as a result (not an array of snippets).
-This only applies to SQL's `HIGHLIGHT()` function:
+Several options are relevant only when generating a single string as a result (not an array of snippets).
+This applies exclusively to the SQL `HIGHLIGHT()` function:

 #### snippet_separator
 A string to insert between snippets.
-Default is ` ... `.
+The default is ` ... `.
 #### field_separator
 A string to insert between fields.
-Default is `|`.
+The default is `|`.

 Another way to highlight text is to use the [CALL SNIPPETS](../Searching/Highlighting.md#CALL-SNIPPETS) statement.
-It mostly duplicates `HIGHLIGHT()` functionality, but it can't use built-in document storage.
-It can, however, load source text from files.
+This mostly duplicates the `HIGHLIGHT()` functionality but cannot use built-in document storage.
+However, it can load source text from files.

 ## Highlighting via HTTP

 <!-- example highlight in JSON -->

-To highlight full-text search results in JSON queries via HTTP, field contents has to be stored in document storage (enabled by default).
-In the example full-text fields `content` and `title` are fetched from document storage and highlighted against the query specified in `query` clause.
+To highlight full-text search results in JSON queries via HTTP, field contents must be stored in document storage (enabled by default).
+In the example, full-text fields `content` and `title` are fetched from document storage and highlighted against the query specified in the `query` clause.

 Highlighted snippets are returned in the `highlight` property of the `hits` array.